lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-01-19-plan-your-move-to-agentforce-marketing.md

 - Contacts represent individuals associated with those companies
 - Contacts may relate to multiple accounts

 This model is best suited for account-based marketing, complex buying committees, and organizations with parent/child account hierarchies.
-In this model, the account—not the individual—is the primary anchor.
+In this model, the account, not the individual, is the primary anchor.

 ### Person Accounts (B2C)